 The Bottom Line:

-The above checklist is a general guideline for starting a small business in Pennsylvania and you may be required to go through some additional steps depending upon your business type.
-It’s suggested to visit a local SBA office or one of its partner locations and you can access complete resources, services and better assistance from the federal government’s small business program.
+The above checklist is a general guideline to set up a business in Pennsylvania.
+You may have to go through some additional steps depending upon your business type.
+It’s suggested to visit a local SBA office or one of its partner locations.
+There, you can access complete resources, services, and better assistance from the federal government’s small business program.